David Boies

-David Boies (/bɔɪz/ BOYZ; born March 11, 1941) is an American lawyer and also chairman of the law firm Boies Schiller Flexner LLP.
-Boies rose to national prominence for three major cases: leading the U.S. federal government's successful prosecution of Microsoft in United States v.
+David Boies (/bɔɪz/ BOYZ; born March 11, 1941) is an American lawyer who is the chairman of the law firm Boies Schiller Flexner LLP.
+He became known for leading the U.S. federal government's successful prosecution of Microsoft in United States v.
 Microsoft Corp., his unsuccessful representation of Democratic presidential candidate Al Gore in Bush v.
 Gore, and for successful representation of the plaintiff in Hollingsworth v.
 Perry, which invalidated California Proposition 8 banning same-sex marriage.
-Boies has also represented various clients in U.S. lawsuits, including Theranos, tobacco companies, Harvey Weinstein, and Jeffrey Epstein's victims including Virginia Roberts Giuffre.
+Boies has also represented various clients in U.S. lawsuits, including Theranos; tobacco companies; Harvey Weinstein; and Jeffrey Epstein's victims, including Virginia Roberts Giuffre.

 Early life and education

 Boies was born in Sycamore, Illinois, to two teachers, and raised in a rural, farming community.
 He has four siblings.
 His first job was when he was 10 years old—a paper route with 120 customers.
 Boies has dyslexia and he did not learn to read until the third grade.
 Canadian journalist Malcolm Gladwell has described the unique processes of reading and learning Boies experienced due to his dyslexia.
 Boies' mother, for instance, would read stories to him when he was a child, and Boies would memorize them because he could not follow the words on the page.

 In 1954, the family moved to California.
 Boies graduated from Fullerton Union High School in Fullerton, California.
-Boies attended the University of Redlands, in Redlands, California, from 1960 to 1962, received a B.S. degree from Northwestern University in 1964, a J.D. degree magna cum laude from Yale Law School in 1966 and a LL.M. degree from New York University School of Law 1967; he was awarded an honorary LL.D. from the University of Redlands in 2000.
+Boies attended the University of Redlands, in Redlands, California, from 1960 to 1962, received a B.S. degree from Northwestern University in 1964, a J.D. degree magna cum laude from Yale Law School in 1966, and an LL.M. degree from New York University School of Law 1967; he was also awarded an honorary LL.D. from the University of Redlands in 2000.
 He is on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.